Drew Harris: Biography

 Harris's father, senior RUC officer Alwyn Harris, was murdered by the Provisional IRA in 1989.

 Harris joined the Royal Ulster Constabulary (RUC) in 1983, rising to become Deputy Chief Constable of the PSNI in October 2014.

 Following an international selection process, which included a salary increase to €250,000 to attract greater interest, Harris was announced as the new Garda Commissioner on 26 June 2018, becoming the first Commissioner to be appointed from outside the Garda Síochána.
 He took over the leadership of the Garda Síochána from Dónall Ó Cualáin, who had served as acting Garda Commissioner since the resignation of Nóirín O'Sullivan in September 2017, following a number of Garda scandals.
 His appointment as Garda Commissioner was initially for five years, but was extended in February 2022 and April 2025.

 In July 2023, the Garda Representative Association announced the rank and file of the Gardaí were holding a vote of no-confidence in Commissioner Harris over roster disputes.
 Harris stated that regardless the outcome of the vote, he would not be leaving the position.
 The vote was passed with 98.7% voting in favour of the motion and 1.3% against.

 Harris retired as Garda Commissioner on 1 September 2025.

 Personal life

 Harris is married with four children.
 He holds a bachelor's degree in Politics and Economics from the Open University along with a master's degree in Criminology from the University of Cambridge.
 He is a Protestant, specifically a Presbyterian.
-He is both a British citizen and an Irish citizen.
+He holds both British and Irish citizenship.

 In July 2024, a death threat was made against Harris in a video posted on TikTok by a man who said Harris would be getting "blasted before the end of the year".
 A 28-year-old man was later arrested.